-- 1. To attend the Conference meeting in November prepared, in order that he or s/he can vote intelligently.
+- 1. To attend the Conference in November prepared, in order to vote intelligently.
 Every Area Delegate, immediately upon election is put on the General Service Office mailing list to receive all Conference materials, requiring several hours of study.
 The Delegate attends the Conference meeting bringing to it the problems of the Area that are relevant to AA as a whole.
 All questions need to be considered and voted upon, not as a representative of a particular Area, however, but as a member of the Conference whose duty it is to act in the best interests of AA as a whole. - 2.
-Following the Conference meeting, an Area Delegate's effectiveness depends on an ability to transmit the world picture to the Area Committee and then inspire them to pass on this information and their own enthusiasm to GSRs, to Groups and to Central Service Offices.
+Following the Conference, an Area Delegate's effectiveness depends on an ability to transmit the world picture to the Area Committee and then inspire them to pass on this information and their own enthusiasm to GSRs, to Groups and to Central Service Offices.
 If the Area's territory is too broad, the Delegate will be unable to do the job alone.
 It is possible, however, to give Area Committee members and GSRs the big picture of AA General Services and ask them to share the load. - 3.
-During the Conference trip, chances are the Area Delegate will have gained a better grasp of our Australian General Service Office services and will now be able to explain the importance of General Service Office to the continued good health of the movement.
+During the Conference trip, the Area Delegate will have gained a better grasp of our Australian General Service Office services and will now be able to explain the importance of General Service Office to the continued good health of the movement.
 Returning home with facts and figures is important, of course, but more so will be the good understanding of a great Fellowship in action. - 4.
 So much for going to and reporting on the Conference meeting.
 While that work is vital, it is not an Area Delegate's entire job. - 5.
 The Delegate must also be prepared to attend all Area and Regional Forums and Assemblies.
-From these meetings, comes an understanding of the problems in the Area and a greater ability to make suggestions for the Conference agenda. - 6.
+From these meetings, comes an understanding of the concerns in the Area and a greater ability to make suggestions for Conference discussion items. - 6.
 Conventions and other get-togethers held in the Area or Region are also important events for the Area Delegate to attend.
 These represent additional opportunities to talk to AAs about General Services those AAs who might never be reached otherwise. - 7.
-Helping the Area Committee obtain the financial support needed by their Area and National Office is part of the Delegate's work. - 8.
-The Delegate takes pains to remind GSRs to tell Groups and individuals about "AA Around Australia" and Conference-Approved books, pamphlets and videos.
-Unfortunately, many Groups are still not in the habit of providing approved AA literature at meetings, nor offering the pamphlets free or at cost.
-See Section 11: "AA Literature". - 9.
+Helping the Area Committee obtain the financial support needed by their Area and General Service Office is part of the Delegate's work. - 8.
+The Delegate takes pains to remind GSRs to tell Groups and individuals about "AA Around Australia" and Conference-Approved literature, including books, pamphlets and videos, and the national and service websites.
+The delegate also encourages groups to stock Conference approved literature. - 9.
 As the Area's communication link, the Delegate co-operates with General Service Office on information studies.
-Area Delegates have done a great job over the years in relaying General Service Office's questions and problems to their Area Committee members and GSRs.
-Area Delegates co-operated wonderfully well in the re-editing of this Service Manual.
+Reminding Area Committee members and GSRs that General Service Office is an information centre for important AA matters.
+Many Groups are in frequent touch with General Service Office on matters which affect the Group, but there are others who do not yet know what services are available.
+Maintaining communication during the year with General Service Office is a vital part of the job. - 10.
+If the Area Committee Chairperson is unable to serve, the Area Delegate assumes this added responsibility, until a new chairperson is elected.
+A smoothly running Area Committee is essential to the work of an Area Delegate.
+If, for any reason, the Area Committee is not functioning as it should, the Area Delegate may take it as his or her responsibility to remedy the situation.